todiane/cycle-of-life-p2/README.md

 - Directly under is Branch.
 Select "main" and "root" then click on save.
 - A few minutes later GitHub will provide a link to the live site which indicates successful deployment.

-The live link can be found here - <https://todiane.github.io/cycle-of-life-p2/>
+The live link for this game can be found here - <https://todiane.github.io/cycle-of-life-p2/>

 ## **Credits**